-(97.1 The Ticket) When the New Orleans Pelicans won the NBA Draft Lottery on Tuesday night, it appeared presumptive No. 1 pick Zion Williamson expressed a bit of disappointment.
-One report said Williamson wanted to go to the New York Knicks.
+When the New Orleans Pelicans won the NBA Draft Lottery last night, it appeared Zion Williamson expressed a bit of disappointment.
+Rumors suggest Zion wanted the Knicks or some other major market to win the lottery.

-Williamson expressed recently that he wanted to stay at Duke and the only reason he turned pro is because of the financial risk.
-Not only would he risk his pay day as the No. 1 overall pick, but he would risk a potential blockbuster shoe deal of $100 million or more and numerous other endorsement possibilities.
+Zion also expressed recently that he wanted to stay at Duke and that the only reason he turned pro is because of the financial risk.
+Not only would he risk a modest contract as the #1 overall pick, but he would also risk a potential mega shoe deal of $100+ million.
+And he would risk numerous other endorsement possibilities.

-Williamson would face vicious criticism for pulling such a move, but if he doesn't want to play in New Orleans, he holds the trump card.
+Williamson would face vicious criticism by some for pulling such a selfish move, but if he doesn’t want to play in New Orleans, then he holds the ultimate trump card.

-Williamson has until May 29 to hold onto his college eligibility.
-He can ultimately force the Pelicans to make a trade with the team of his choice through back channels if he is indeed serious about going back to Duke.
+Zion has until May 29 to hold onto his college eligibility.
+So he has two weeks from today, to decide if he wants to pull one of the most unprecedented power plays in the history of sports.
+He can ultimately force the Pelicans to make a trade with the team of his choice through backchannels if he is indeed serious about going back to Duke.